facebookresearch/MetaCLIP/metaclip/README_ml_detail.md

 - **WordNet synsets**: No limit (language-dependent)
 - **Unigrams**: sorted by frequency, take top 10% of available unigrams per language, max at 251,465 terms (number of English unigrams)
 - **Bigrams**: sorted by PMI, take top "x" bigrams per language, where x="40% of number of unigrams in the same language", max at 100,646 terms (number of English bigrams)
-- **Titles**: sorted by pageviews, take 76% of available titles per language, max at 61,235 titles (number of English titles)
+- **Titles**: sorted by pageviews, take the top 76% of available titles per language, max at 61,235 titles (number of English titles)

 **Special Handling**:
 - Non-space languages (Chinese, Japanese, etc.): Bigrams are concatenated without spaces